In the Garden

 Parsley is a lush plant growing up to a foot high in a beautiful rosette of green foliage.
 Use parsley plants as companions to annuals, perennials, and herbs in beds, containers, and window boxes.
 Plants make a nice seasonal edging and provide a striking contrast to colorful annuals, like yellow pansies or bright pink petunias.
 Curled parsley has a more ruffled appearance than flat-leafed parsley, but both are equally lush.

-Plant in the spring or also in fall in zones 7 and warmer.
-Normal winters in the South and Southwest provide wonderful growing conditions for parsley and many gardeners use parsley in pots and flower beds as a green foliage filler to pansies and violas for winter.
-Italian flat-leafed parsley is a bit more heat tolerant than curly parsley.
+Plant in the spring (or in fall in zones 7 and warmer).
+Normal winters in the South and Southwest provide wonderful growing conditions for parsley and many gardeners use it in pots and flower beds as a green foliage filler with pansies and violas for winter.
+For the summer, Italian flat-leafed parsley is a bit more heat tolerant than curly parsley.

 Is parsley for seasoning or just a garnish?

 I have caterpillars on my parsley.
 What can I use to kill them and still be able to eat the parsley?

 My parsley lasted all winter, but now it looks terrible.
 I thought it was a perennial.
 What can I do?

 Instead of being dark green, my parsley is covered with tiny white dots.
 What is happening?